TzuChieh/NumPy-ML/README.md

 # Simple-NumPy-ML

 This is my testground for the basics of machine learning.
 The algorithms in this project are all implemented in pure NumPy (see `./requirements.txt`) with Python 3, and contains many training presets for you to explore.
-To get a taste of that this project has to offer, let us start by training an AI for recognizing handwritten digits by following these steps:
+To get a taste of what this project has to offer, let us start by training an AI for recognizing handwritten digits by following these steps:

 ```Shell
 git clone https://github.com/TzuChieh/Simple-NumPy-ML.git